tnbsuntae/Credit_Card_Churn_Project/README.md

 _Bar graph visualizing card type percentage on attrition customer_

 ### **2. What are the distribution of revovling balance in both existing and attrited customers?**
+The boxplot below clearly indicates that existing customers have a higher median revolving balance of $1,364, while churned customers have a median of $0.
+This suggests that half of the churned customers have not utilized their revolving balance.

 ![alt text](asset/rev_box.png)
 _Box plot visualizing revolving balance distribution by attrition status_

 ### **3. What are the distribution of average utilization ratio in both existing and attrited customers?**

+Since half of the attrited customers have not used their revolving balance, it's unsurprising that the boxplot distribution for their utilization ratio is extremely low.
+Conversely, most existing customers appear to have used their credit cards up to a utilization ratio of 0.53, or around half of their available credit.

 ![alt text](asset/uti_box.png)
 _Box plot visualizing average utilization ratio distribution by attrition status_

 ### **4. Is it possible to classified customer status by using all time transaction count and amount?**
 According to the scatter plot below, most attrited customers have transaction counts ranging from 0 to 60 and transaction amounts between $0 and $5,000.